 While London is known to be an expensive city, it has plenty of free attractions that are worth a visit.
 Many of London’s most popular museums are free, so whether you prefer to spend the afternoon admiring beautiful art at the National Gallery or hanging out with the Egyptian mummies at the British Museum, there is a never a dull moment at London’s free attractions.

 2. Not taking advantage of The London Pass

 A smart way to save money on London’s paid attractions and tours is to use The London Pass.
-If you’re traveling alone or with a group, you may want to consider getting The London Pass can be a great way to save time and money.
+If you’re traveling alone or with a group, The London Pass can be a great way to save time and money.
 This includes free entry to over 70 London attractions such as The Tower of London, a free Hop on Hop off bus tour, an optional Oyster travelcard and more.